julienGrd/BigIslandBarcoding/README.md

 Fork from https://github.com/Redth/BigIslandBarcoding with code updated to make it run and compile following the last visual studios version and MAUI preview

-Since few versions, unable to make the compatibility to IOS, so only android is targeted

 # ZXing.Net.MAUI
 The successor to ZXing.Net.Mobile